Hammer Projects: Andrea Bowers

 Environmental issues at the local level also have been a longstanding preoccupation of Bowers’s work.
 She is involved with South Central Farm, for example, which is embroiled in a local debate about sustainable agriculture in the city of Los Angeles and attempts to buy back the land that once served its local communities.
 The connection here between Food & Water Watch and South Central Farm is intended to underscore the ways in which organizations such as these may differ in approach yet be united in a common goal.

-This exhibition is organized by Aram Moshayedi, curator, with January Parkos Arnall, curatorial associate, Public Engagement.
+Hammer Projects: Andrea Bowers is organized by Aram Moshayedi, curator, with January Parkos Arnall, curatorial associate, Public Engagement.